 About Emmanuel Akinrintoyo

-I am a robotics engineer on a mission to use technology to improve the lives and well-being of humans.
-I am currently a PhD student at I-X and the Department of Computing Imperial College London where I am exploring the use of robotics and AI to empower persons with limited functional independence such as persons with dementia to live independently in their homes.
+I am a robotics and AI engineer on a mission to use technology to improve the lives and well-being of humans.
+I am currently a PhD student at I-X and the Department of Computing, Imperial College London, where I am exploring the use of robotics and AI to empower persons with limited functional independence, such as persons with dementia, to live independently in their homes.

 I have vast experience in technological design and software development with industry experience at organisations such as Microsoft, SAP and PGIM Ireland.
-At these organisations, I explored aspects of cloud and data technology, enterprise software, and consumer software used by millions of users.
+At these organisations, I explored aspects of cloud and data technology, as well as enterprise and consumer software used by millions of users.

 I was previously a researcher at the Bristol Robotics Lab where I completed a master’s in research in Robotics and Autonomous Systems.
 Besides my research, I am an advocate for sustainability.
 I share my ideas through avenues such as the St. Gallen Symposium where my essay was ranked in the top 25/700+ essays globally.